 batimat logo

-Sept 30 - Oct 3rd 2024
+Sept 30 - Oct 3, 2024

-Paris Porte de Versailles
+Paris Expo, Porte de Versailles

-An event that plays its part in decarbonisation
+An event that plays its part in decarbonisation!

 The building and construction sector emits 145Mt of CO2e a year.
-Together with transport, our sector is the main emitter of CO2 and is therefore a key priority if France’s decarbonisation strategy is to succeed!
+Together with transportations, our sector is the main emitter of CO2 and is therefore a key priority if France’s decarbonisation strategy is to succeed!

 Conscious of the environmental and societal challenges to which we must respond collectively, BATIMAT is committed to a long-term strategy aiming to reduce its impact on climate, the environment and biodiversity as much as possible.